 Active termination is a technique that allows the designer to use a small value resistor for the series resistance (R17 or R18).
-The circuit then utilizes positive feedback to make the impedance of this resistor, when looking from the line-side, appear much larger.
+The circuit then uses positive feedback to make the impedance of this resistor appear much larger, when looking from the line side.
 This accomplishes two things:

-- □ A very small resistance when the line-driver amplifier transmits signals to the line.
-This lowers the output voltage swing range required from the driver stage. - ☐ Proper matching impedance when looking from the line to the amplifier.

-Figure 3-3 shows the basic circuit for differential positive feedback.
+- A very small resistance is evident when the line driver amplifier transmits signals to the line.
+This lowers the driver stage output voltage swing range requirement. - 2) Proper matching impedance when looking from the line to the amplifier Figure 3-3 shows the basic circuit for differential positive feedback.